How To Claim For Flight Delays

 If you are one of the 37 million journeys delayed by more than 15 minutes you might justifiably be annoyed – particularly if the delay ended up being as much as one or two hours.

 If, on the other hand, you are the one of the 900,000 delayed by more than 3 hours then you should be eligible for a payout of up to 600 Euros in flight delay compensation.

-It was created in 2005 to help protect passengers from poor treatment by airlines when flights were delayed, cancelled, or over-booked leading to passengers being denied boarding.
+EU Regulation 261/2004 was introduced by the European Commission in 2005 to protect passengers from poor treatment by airlines when flights were delayed, cancelled, or over-booked leading to passengers being denied boarding.

 The regulation stipulates that airlines must payout financial compensation to passengers who experience a delay of more than 3 hours on arrival of up to 600 Euros per passenger.

-Despite airlines fighting this regulation in many different court cases over the last decade, Bott & Co’s landmark victories have continued to secure air passenger rights in the UK for millions of people.
+Despite airlines fighting this regulation in many different court cases over the last decade, Bott and Co’s landmark victories have continued to secure air passenger rights in the UK for millions of people.